Jump to

 3. Long-term or Short-term private disability Insurance: Disability insurance policies are often provided by employers or purchased by individuals before an injury or illness.
 If you have one of these policies, you can file a claim with your private insurer.
 Usually, they will pay out a percentage of your former paychecks for a set number of months; your policy details determine this.

 4. Veterans disability benefits: Veterans are eligible for disability benefits through the Department of Veterans Affairs if they’ve served in the military but suffered an injury that’s left them unable to work.
-Retired veterans with a medical condition due to their service can also apply.
-To learn more, visit the VA’s disability benefits website
+You can also receive VA benefits at the same time as SSDI or SSI.
+Learn more about how to apply for veterans disability benefits.

 This remainder of this guide will cover only SSDI and SSI, as they’re the most common type of disability benefits that Alabamans qualify for.
 Even if you apply for the other programs, you may still need to apply for SSDI or SSI.